 Legionella is the bacteria that causes Legionnaires’ disease.
 This sometimes fatal form of pneumonia is contracted when a person inhales tiny water droplets filled with Legionella bacteria.
 It is not contagious.

-All employers are legally responsible under general health and safety codes to take the following steps to protect their employees from Legionella.
+All employers are legally responsible under general health and safety to take the following steps to protect their employees from Legionella.

 Identify the potential risk